CleveritDemo/copilot-go/README.md

 Exporting GitHub Copilot chat enables you to document and review interactions for future reference, share insights with team members, and track decision-making processes, enhancing collaboration, learning, and code quality.

-To export the copilot chat, press Ctrl + Shift P and type 'Export Chat'
+To export the copilot chat, press `Ctrl + Shift + P` and type 'Export Chat'